In any true emergency call 911.

 Visit the Emergency Management Ontario Website for more information on emergency procedures and emergency management.

-Information and brochures on emergency management can be obtained from the Clerk's office at the Town Hall or at the Public Library in Carleton Place.
+Information and brochures on emergency management can be obtained at the Public Library in Carleton Place.

 Lanark County Resource Card